Prepare for Success

 Show up early.

-Recruiters at career fairs are freshest and most attentive at the beginning of the day.
+Recruiters at career EXPOs are freshest and most attentive at the beginning of the day.